 D2D Compared to Cognitive Radio Networks (CRN)

 Cognitive radio networks (CRN) and D2D communication are similar from architectural perspective.
-However, the D2D superior the CRN since it suffers from the lack of coordination, and this leads to spectrum sensing which can cause a battery drain and consume lots of power.
+However, the D2D is superior to the CRN since CRN suffers from a lack of coordination, and this leads to spectrum sensing which can cause a battery drain and consume lots of power.
 The same lack of coordination in underlay CRN makes it a very difficult task to manage interference, which can cause unguaranteed QoS [5] [9].

 D2D Compared to Mobile Ad-Hoc Networks (MANETs)

 MANETs and outband D2D technology are also the same from architectural perspective, where both have the ability of direct communication.
 Moreover, they can be identical in the case of network failure, where the DUs can act autonomously [35].
 However, the key difference between them is the full control of the BS especially in the network assisted D2D communications scenario.
 This gives D2D advantage over MANETs and solves the lack of coordination issues that occur in MANETs and manages the security challenges that may arise [5].
-Furthermore, D2D communications technology give us better QoS compared to MANETs technology, as a result of working under licensed spectrum.
+Furthermore, D2D communications technology gives us better QoS compared to MANETs technology, as a result of working under licensed spectrum.
 In addition, D2D works in the licensed and unlicensed spectrum in single-hop manner, while MANETs woks only on the unlicensed spectrum in single and multi-hop manner [35].

 D2D Compared to Machine to Machine communication (M2M)

 Both D2D and M2M have a focus on exchanging data between nodes or devices [35].
 However, they have several differences: first, the data path direction as in D2D communication the data use a direct way of communicating without going through any infrastructures, while M2M remote devices communication through a centralized node (BS) [9-10], [12], [35].
 Second, the work method as in D2D communication the nodes work in a dependent manner to achieve ProSe, while M2M is application-oriented technology and that works in independent manner where the set of terminals exchange data with the BS.
-Third, the location in D2D communication is very important and the devices depends on the device location to communicate, while M2M location is not important since they communicate using main server or BS.
+Third, the location in D2D communication is very important and depends on the device location to communicate, while M2M location is not important since they communicate using main server or BS.
 Finally, the number of connected devices in D2D communication can be between two devices or few numbers in proximity, while in M2M many nodes can connect to main server or BS [9].

 Applications and Use Cases of D2D Communication